Matt O'Malley: Unsuccessful campaign for the council presidency

+Other matters

 One of O'Malley's proudest achievements was getting free sunscreen dispensers placed in parks throughout the city.
 In the summer of 2015, with help from IMPACT Melanoma and Make Big Change (MBC), dispensers were installed and have since inspired cities around the country to do the same.
-These dispensers were featured on season 28, episode 3 of "The Simpsons," when Homer takes the family on a "hate-cation" to Boston.
+These dispensers were featured on season 28, episode 3 of "The Simpsons," (The Town) when Homer takes the family on a "hate-cation" to Boston.

-That same year, Councilor O’Malley and District 8 City Councilor Josh Zakim filed an order for a public hearing on gas leaks in Boston.
+In 2015, O’Malley and councilor Josh Zakim filed an order for a public hearing on gas leaks in Boston.
 A hearing and a working session were held by the City Council's Environment & Parks Committee to examine the issue.
 Councilors O’Malley and Zakim also sponsored two City Council resolutions in support of state legislation on roadway gas leak repair and protecting customers from paying for unaccounted for gas.
-Both were passed unanimously by the City Council.
+Both were unanimously passed by the council.

-2016–2017
+Fourth term (2016 and 2017)

+O'Malley was reelected to a fourth term in the 2015 Boston City Council election.
+After his reelection, O'Malley had received support from several liberal members of the council to be the next council president.
+However, Michelle Wu (who had the backing of outgoing council president Bill Linehan) received greater support among all who were elected to serve in the 2016–17 council.
+He withdrew himself from consideration on the eve of the vote, and Wu was ultimately elected unanimously.